Yekaterina Lobaznyuk: Rise to fame at 1999 Worlds

 1999 and 2000 were the best years of Lobaznyuk's competitive career.
 She was an integral part of the 1999 World Championships team from Russia that won a silver medal, as she picked up the most points overall for her team in the team final.
 Dianov was thrilled, saying "She performed wonderfully".
 Once again, she garnered a lot of attention and many more fans, partly due to ESPN's broadcast of the competition.
 Without her impressive performance at the World Gymnastics Championships, she might not have made it to the Olympics the next year.

 Sydney, Australia was the site of the 2000 Olympic Games, and the location of the highest point in Lobaznyuk's career.
 She was also perhaps the top gymnast on the Olympic team, surpassing Svetlana Khorkina and Elena Zamolodchikova, the best known members of the team at the time.
 She won a pair of silver medals (on the beam and in the team final) and a bronze on the vault.
 After Zamolodchikova fell off the balance beam in the team final, Lobaznyuk wanted to get a 10.0 SV (start value) so she included a move not originally in her beam routine and promptly fell off the side of the beam.
 Dianov remarked afterwards, "It was a noble impulse and so it was impossible to rebuke her for it".
-In the all-around final, Lobaznyuk stepped out of bounds on her floor routine and misstepped on beam, resulting in a fifth-place result.
+In the all-around final, Lobaznyuk stepped out of bounds on her floor routine and misstepped on beam, resulting in a fifth-place result (bumped to fourth following the disqualification of Romania's Andreea Răducan).

-Injury
+Injuries

 At the 2001 Russian Cup, while performing one of her signature Yurchenko vaults, Lobaznyuk landed very hard on the mat and collapsed in pain; she had to be picked up and carried off by one of her coaches.
 It was revealed later that she had torn the ACL and MCL in her right knee, and surgery would be needed, which would sideline her for the remainder of the year.
-She had two surgeries because the first one in Moscow, Russia was not performed properly; the second took place in Johannesburg, South Africa during her visit for a rehabilitation stint.
-The second seemed to go well, and she returned to training in late January 2002.
+She had surgery in Moscow, Russia, on August 26th.
+She had a further surgery performed by Daan du Plessis in Johannesburg, South Africa, in January 2002, to remove pieces of bone from her knee.

-The next month Lobaznyuk attempted a comeback at the Russian National Championships, performing only on beam and floor exercise while her surgically repaired knee continued to heal.
+The next month, Lobaznyuk attempted a comeback at the Russian National Championships, performing only on beam and floor exercise while her surgically repaired knee continued to heal.
 She did OK in the eyes of national team coaches, but not well enough to rejoin the team, as other, younger gymnasts were coming along to take her place.
 With very little chance to come back for her country, Lobaznyuk decided to retire from competition shortly thereafter.